 Be careful with what you agree to, whether it’s cookies on a website or permissions when you sign up to a service – particularly when it comes to apps.
 If they’re requesting access to your microphone and/or media library, but the app has no functionality that requires this access, think twice about allowing it.

-Make use of the many cyber security resources available
+Secure IT – Make use of the cyber security awareness resources

 To get the best out of a password generator, try using it in conjunction with a password manager.
 A password manager is a service that stores all of your passwords in a high-security central database.